How Is Cancer Diagnosed?

 Exercise and Cancer

 Exercise can help control fatigue, muscle tension, and anxiety in those with cancer.
 Patients tend to feel better if they do exercises such as walking or swimming.
-Exercise has also been shown to improve the outcomes associated with cancer treatment.
+Exercise has also been shown to improve the outcomes associated with cancer treatment but should be under the supervision of your medical providers

 Mind/Body Medicine for Cancer